Why did the Journal Hosting Program end?

 We explored transitioning from a full-order processing and renewal service program to a hosting-only model as an alternative, but the fees required would be prohibitive for our participating publishers.
 We continue to explore new and sustainable options for offering current journal issues on JSTOR.

-How does this affect new content on JSTOR?
+How did this affect new content on JSTOR?

-The end of the JHP will have no impact on content in the JSTOR Archival Journal collections; all JHP content included in these collections will continue to be updated regularly and will become available as the moving wall advances.
-Only JHP content ahead of the wall will not be accessible on JSTOR, but as the wall advances each January, a year of content will again become available.
+The end of the JHP had no impact on content in the JSTOR Archival Journal collections; all content included in these collections continues to be updated regularly and becomes available as the moving wall advances.

 Post-Cancellation Access claims to content in the program

-As of January 1, 2022, JSTOR will no longer offer Post-Cancellation Access for JHP Titles.
+JSTOR no longer offers Post-Cancellation Access for JHP Titles.
 To request PCA, you will need to reach out to the new hosting platform.
 A JHP Publisher Transition Guide for all JHP titles, including their new hosting platforms, is available for download.

 Existing PCA claims

-PCA claims for content in the JSTOR archives and behind the archive moving wall will remain active.
-As the wall advances each year, new content will continue to be added to the JSTOR Archive for all participating journals.
+PCA claims for content in the JSTOR archives and behind the archive moving wall remain active.
+As the wall advances each year, new content continues to be added to the JSTOR Archive for all participating journals.

 PCA for Portico participants